hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 If my client has automated tests in place I’ll then look at those and try to find cases that were missed, because chances are that they were also missed in the component under scrutiny.
-A surprisingly large number of my clients has fairly comprehensive test suites, but then if you invest in having your code audited, you’re probably not in the worst shape anyway.
+A surprisingly large number of my clients has fairly comprehensive test suites; then again, if you invest in having your code audited, you’re probably not in the worst shape anyway.

-Depending on the complexity and size of the project and the budget I’m operating under, I’ll also look at historic bugs and see whether I can sense a pattern.
+Depending on the complexity and size of the project and the budget I’m operating with, I’ll also look at historic bugs and see whether I can sense a pattern.
 This influences the way I inspect current bugs, because if there is a consistent lack of, say, null checks or input sanitizing I’ll watch out for those in particular.

-This process can take any amount of time from a few hours to a few days, depending on the level of granularity, project, and budget.
+This process can take anywhere from a few hours to a few days, depending on the level of granularity, project, and budget.
 When this process is over, we move on to the reporting phase.